This post may contain affiliate links. Read my full disclosure policy.

-This super flavorful Chimichurri Sauce recipe is one we often use in our catering business and one of our most requested recipes after an event.
-Chimichurri tastes herby, robust, pungent, earthy and a little tangy, and adds amazing flavor to grilled beef, chicken, fish, and vegetables.
+This flavorful Chimichurri Sauce recipe comes straight from our catering business and is the result of years and years of perfecting!
+It is one of our most requested recipes and truly elevates what is served with it.
+Herby, pungent, and tangy, and it adds delicious flavor to grilled beef, chicken, fish, and grilled vegetables.

 How to make Chimichurri Sauce

-Stir in olive oil, red wine vinegar, and lime juice.
+Step two: Stir in the olive oil, red wine vinegar, and lime juice.

 - For a fresh, summery brightness, add lime juice along with the red wine vinegar.